 - In Reception, children will be taught to form letters using Bug Club Phonics mnemonics. - Letter formation is taught alongside phonic development.
-Our aim is that by the end of Reception, all children hold a pencil correctly and form all letters and numbers correctly. - Errors in pencil grip and letter formation will be immediately addressed, modelled and corrected. - Initially, Reception children will use unlined paper as the focus is correct formation rather than size or positioning. - Once ready, children will be moved to using lined paper.
+Our aim is that by the end of Reception, all children will be able to hold a pencil correctly and form all letters and numbers correctly too. - Errors in pencil grip and letter formation will be immediately addressed, modelled and corrected. - Initially, Reception children will use unlined paper as the focus is correct formation rather than size or positioning. - Once ready, children will be moved to using lined paper.